-- · Praise them to their friends.
+- Praise them to their friends.

 - Offer verbal praise before parents and youth.

 - Send a note of appreciation.

 - Send a letter of appreciation to their employer.

 - Publicize achievements through the news media and council bulletins.

 - Present a local Scouter of the Month award.

-- · Present plaques and other recognition pieces.
+- Present plagues and other recognition pieces.

 - Present inexpensive Scouting equipment.

 - Make a personal call.

-- · Present Scouting pins.
+- Present Scouting pins.

 - Post an honor roll in a prominent area.

-- · Nominate for volunteer awards.
+- Nominate for volunteer awards.

-- · Plan staff and volunteer social events.
+- Plan staff and volunteer social events.

-- Look through the BSA Supply catalog for recognition ideas. - Involve the district chair or district commissioner in saying thanks. - · Express thanks to his or her spouse as well. - · Send a recognition email. - Take a person out to lunch. - Plant a tree at camp to recognize a great Scouter. - Make a video of messages from other Scouters in the district. - Create a "pass-along award" that has meaning for the group.
+- Look through the BSA Supply catalog for recognition ideas.

+- Involve the district chair or district commissioner in saying thanks. - Express thanks to his or her spouse as well. - · Send a recognition e-mail. - Take a person out to lunch. - Take photos of Scouters in action and display them for all to see.
+When you take them down, mount them on scrapbook pages and give them away. - Plant a tree at camp to recognize a great Scouter. - Make a video of messages from other Scouters in the district. - Create a "pass-along award" that has meaning for the group.
 Each recipient must present it to another deserving person within a month of receipt. - Recognize people with unofficial, whimsical titles like roundtable wizard, guru of unit service, king trainer, and master recruiter. - Give them their own day.
 "March 4 (our next month's meeting night) is Danny Smith Day." - Close a meeting or training course with a comment about persons who have done a good job. - Develop an "attitude of gratitude" in the council and district by encouraging all Scouters to regularly say thanks and well done.
-Build a culture of appreciation. - Express interest in volunteers' children, hobbies, office mementos, and non-Scouting achievements. - Give attention to your "middle stars" (those day-in and day-out performers) and not just the "superstars" (exceptional performers) and "fallen stars" (those with performance problems). - · Leave recognition voice mails. - Send a note, card, or gift to a Scouter's family member thanking them for their support of their Scouter. - Create a top-10 list of things you appreciate, admire, or respect about a person.
+Build a culture of appreciation. - Express interest in volunteers' children, hobbies, office mementos, and non-Scouting achievements. - Give attention to your "middle stars" (those day-in and day-out performers) and not just the "superstars" (exceptional performers) and "fallen stars" (those with performance problems). - Leave recognition voice mails. - Send a note, card, or gift to a Scouter's family member thanking them for their support of their Scouter. - Create a top-10 list of things you appreciate, admire, or respect about a person.